Invest in New Products Based on Expected ROI

 - Digital assets that do not inform prospects

 - Pricing that ignores actual costs

 It often takes a fresh eye to spot these areas that burn profits quietly.
-Fixing the problem often has a multiplier effect in customer satisfaction, better employee attitude and lower turn over.
+Fixing the problem often has a multiplier effect in customer satisfaction, acceleration of revenue, better employee attitude, and lower turn over.